Shortly after your baby is born, healthcare providers will do a few routine tests and procedures.

 The simple test results in rating from a total of 10 called the Apgar score.
 Most babies score an Apgar between seven and 10.

-The Canadian Pediatric Society recommends that all newborns receive treatment to prevent an infection of gonorrhea or chlamydia.
-These infections can get into the baby's eyes during birth, and if not treated, can cause blindness.
-Treatment is typically an ointment applied to the baby's eyes shortly after birth.
-This can be delayed to allow for the baby to be skin-to-skin with the mother, and for initial breastfeeding.
+Following birth your baby will be given treatment to prevent an infection of gonorrhea or chlamydia.
+These infections can get into the baby’s eyes during birth, and if not treated, can cause blindness.
+Treatment is typically an ointment applied to the baby’s eyes shortly after birth.
+Ideally, treatment will be delayed for about one hour after birth to allow for the baby to be skin to skin with the mother, and for initial breastfeeding.

 Vitamin K injection